MartinHodges/my-connected-apis/README.md

 ## Additional documentation
-You can find more documentation about the project in [this medium article](https://medium.com/@martin.hodges).
+You can find more documentation about the project in [my medium article](https://medium.com/@martin.hodges).
 You will also find references in this article to other articles that explain how to set up a local Kubernetes cluster using Kind.